-- If you are in an area where there isn’t much occurrence of Lyme disease, then most likely the vet will just want to you to keep an eye out for any symptoms in your dog for the next several months.
+- If you are in an area where there aren’t many occurrences of Lyme disease, then most likely the vet will just want you to keep an eye out for any symptoms in your dog for the next several months.

 Lyme disease and other tick-borne infections are treatable illnesses when recognized promptly.
 Keep a close eye on dogs and other family pets to ensure that any tick issues are dealt with as quickly as possible.

 If you and your dog go on outside adventures, make a little tick removal kit to keep on hand.